by Jeff Goulden

 Groundhogs (Marmota Monax), also called woodchucks, land-beaver or whistle-pigs are a very close relative of the marmot and are similar in size and appearance.
 As I found out, it is very easy to use a picture of a marmot and call it a groundhog.

 I've given up looking for groundhogs these days.
 However, when I am hiking in the mountains, I always enjoy listening for marmots and watching their antics among the rocks and meadows.

 More pictures of these fascinating animals can be seen in my Marmot Gallery.
 Signed fine art prints from many of my photographs are available for purchase on Fine Art America.
-Be sure to enter discount code LFMNSE at checkout.
 For special offers and to follow my photographic journey please Join My Email List.

 Jeff's Photo Blog